-- Five exhibiting galleries on campus: George Fraser Gallery, Elam Projectspace, Gus Fisher Gallery, Window and West Gallery.
+- Three exhibiting galleries on campus: Elam Projectspace, Window and West Gallery.

 Submitting your application is an easy-to-follow process.
-You are required to complete the University of Auckland’s Application for Admission and provide a portfolio expressing your individuality and showing your current capabilities.
-Applications are still open.
+You are required to complete the University of Auckland’s Application for Admission.
+Applications are open.

 Elam is led by successful creative practitioners and technical staff.
-It is their expertise and experience that will help you achieve creative excellence; meaningful contributions to culture and society; and successful careers within creative industries.
+Their expertise and experience will help you achieve creative excellence, meaningful contributions to culture and society and successful careers within creative industries.

 Demand a future with options

 The diversity of career opportunities for Elam graduates continues to expand as the demand for critical and creative thinking across industries increases.
 Elam alumni are successful and highly regarded in a wide range of cultural and creative fields.
 Recent graduates include:

 - Luke Willis Thompson, artist, Turner Prize finalist 2018

 - Imogen Kerr, Head of Sale, Christie’s Auction House, London